 Job Outlook and Salary Range for Information Security Analysts

 The job outlook for information security analysts is bright.
-Employment is projected to grow by 22% nationwide through 2020, which is faster than the average (14%) for all occupations, according to data released in 2012 by the U.S. Bureau of Labor Statistics (BLS).
+Employment is projected to grow by 18% nationwide through 2024, which is faster than the average for all occupations, according to data released by the U.S. Bureau of Labor Statistics (BLS).

 Demand is expected to be driven by increasing efforts to fight cyber crime.
 In addition, a growing need for information protection within the federal government and healthcare industry will spur the need for qualified information security analysts.
 The BLS expects job prospects to be more robust for applicants with related experience, such as database administration.